Pharmaceutics

-Pharmaceutics is the discipline of pharmacy that deals with the process of turning a new chemical entity (NCE) or old drugs into a medication to be used safely and effectively by patients.
-It is also called the science of dosage form design.
-There are many chemicals with pharmacological properties, but need special measures to help them achieve therapeutically relevant amounts at their sites of action.
+Pharmaceutics is the discipline of pharmacy that deals with the process of turning a new chemical entity (NCE) or an existing drug into a medication to be used safely and effectively by patients.
+The patients could be either humans or animals.
 Pharmaceutics helps relate the formulation of drugs to their delivery and disposition in the body.
 Pharmaceutics deals with the formulation of a pure drug substance into a dosage form.

+Description

+Pharmaceutics is also called the science of dosage form design.
+There are many chemicals with pharmacological properties, but need special measures to help them achieve therapeutically relevant amounts at their sites of action.